Spice Up You Life: A Beginners Guide to Growing Sage

 Diseases

 • Root Rot: Root rot is exactly what it sounds like.
 When plants grow in excessively wet conditions, the roots don’t have enough air, and they begin to rot.
-These conditions attract fungi and molds that infect the roots and kill them and the plant they support.
+These conditions attract fungi and mold that can infect and kill roots.

 • Treatment: Avoid overwatering and ensure proper drainage around parsley plants.
 There is no saving a plant with root rot, remove the affected plants and improve soil drainage for the other plants if root rot is detected.